 Breakfast and lunch are heavy on lean proteins (egg whites, salmon) for muscle-building and complex carbs (gluten-free pancakes, whole wheat pasta) for long-range fuel.
 Additionally, for his joint health and overall well-being, meals are free of the sugars and unhealthy fats that promote inflammation and high in the omega-3 fatty acids (salmon) and antioxidants (fruits and vegetables) that combat inflammation.

 The peanut butter and jelly sandwich has become a pre-game staple of elite athletes in recent years, and it’s especially popular in the NBA.
 ESPN The Magazine traced it back to Kevin Garnett in the 2007-08 season and attributed its success to being an easily-digestible, comfort food.
 It is.
+It’ll go down easily and stay down, even when you’re tense before a big game.
 But it has other pluses.
 As sports nutritionist Jill Lane said: “It’s not the best, but it’s not bad.”
 A typical PB&J on white bread has about 400 calories and 60 g. carbs (16 g. sugar) to fuel an NBA player through a game that lasts, on average, two hours and 20 minutes.
 The 430 mg. of sodium replenishes an electrolyte he’ll sweat away.
 And the 14 g. of protein aids in muscle recovery.
 But back to the comfort aspect.
 It’s highly customizable.
 Steph Curry likes Smucker’s strawberry and Skippy creamy.
 Some guys add bananas.
 Breads can be whole-grain for more complex carbs.
 The Cleveland Cavs, when Lebron was there, provided homemade grape and raspberry jellies and almond butter options.
 And Lebron is a fan of the latter option, as seen in his halftime snack, apple slices with almond butter, which is sort of an even lighter version of PB&J—simple carbs plus protein to keep him fueled through the second half and, perhaps, overtime(s) when fatigue stalks.

 If you think of each game as a workout, you’ll understand the logic of his post-game protein shake.
 He’s ingesting the macro—protein—his muscles need to recover for his next workout, which may be as soon as the following night.